-The node description panel on the right of the KNIME Workbench shown in Outline and console provides a description of the node selected in the node repository or workflow editor.
-The first part is a general description, followed by the available setting options, and finally a list of input and output ports.
+The description panel on the right of the KNIME Workbench shown in Figure 2 provides a description of the currently active workflow, or a node selected in the node repository or workflow editor.
+For a workflow, the first part is a general description, followed by tags and links to other resources related to the workflow.
+For a node, the first part is a general description, followed by the available setting options, and finally a list of input and output ports.

-In the outline on the bottom part of the KNIME Workbench shown in Outline and console, you see an overview of the currently active workflow.
+In the outline on the bottom part of the KNIME Workbench shown in Figure 19, you see an overview of the currently active workflow.
 If the whole workflow does not fit in the workflow editor, you can change the active area by scrolling the blue, transparent rectangle.

-The console on the bottom part of the KNIME Workbench shown in Outline and console shows all warning and error messages related to the workflow execution - indicating what is going on under the hood.
+The console on the bottom part of the KNIME Workbench shown in Figure 19 shows all warning and error messages related to the workflow execution - indicating what is going on under the hood.
 If you want debug and log information messages to be reported in the console, you can change the log file log level in File → Preferences → KNIME.

 Customizing the KNIME Workbench

 If you want to inspect intermediate output tables in your workflow, you can add a Node Monitor panel into your KNIME workbench.
-Go to View → Other → KNIME Views, and you will find the Node Monitor item in the list of available views, as shown in Adding node monitor to the KNIME Workbench.
+Go to View → Other → KNIME Views, and you will find the Node Monitor item in the list of available views, as shown in Figure 20.

-After adding the panel to the workbench, select Show Output Table in the menu in the upper right corner of the node monitor panel, as shown in Showing output table in the node monitor in the KNIME Workbench.
+After adding the panel to the workbench, select Show Output Table in the menu in the upper right corner of the node monitor panel, as shown in Figure 21.
 Now, this panel will show the output table of the node you have selected in the workflow editor.

 Besides the output table, you can also have the node monitor panel to show the available flow variables in the node output, or the execution time of the node.
 Or, you can pin the output of one node.
 This means that the output of the pinned node is shown independently of the selection in the workflow editor.